mkMolendijk/PRG08-Typescript-Game/README.md

 # PRG08-Typescript-Game

+## Game description
+In this game you are racing on the highway.
+Avoid as many cars as you can.
+One mistake means game over and you need to restart.

 ## Installation
 To play the game locally, simply fork and download this repository and compile the code.
 Open the index.html file in your browser.